-If you have been charged with a crime in Fort Worth, Garland, Irving, Grand Prairie, Dallas Denton, Plano, McKinney, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact The Law Offices of Richard C. McConathy.
+If you have been charged with a crime in Fort Worth, Garland, Irving, Grand Prairie, Dallas Denton, Plano, McKinney, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville, or Frisco, contact the Law Offices of Richard C. McConath.
 Attorney Richard McConathy will fight the allegations against you, and work hard to ensure that your pretrial release conditions are fair.

-Call The Law Offices of Richard C. McConathy today at (972) 233-5700.
+Call the Law Offices of Richard C. McConath today at (972) 233-5700.
 Your initial consultation is free and is a vital part of the defense planning process.

 Information Center for Bond Hearing s in Dallas

 After an individual is arrested and booked for a crime, he or she will appear before a judge who will determine the pretrial release conditions.
 Depending on the alleged offense, as well as the alleged offender’s criminal history, the judge will determine whether or not to grant the defendant bail.

 If bail is denied, the defendant will remain in custody until the conclusion of his or her case.
 If the judge grants the alleged offender bail, he or she will have the option of paying a fee to be released from jail until his or her case is decided at trial.